Let’s talk about your wellbeing at Festival of Voices.

 If you are feeling unwell or displaying any of the Covid-19 symptoms, including a cough, fever, sore throat, fatigue or shortness of breath, stay at home.

 If you can’t attend the event you booked for, we kindly ask you to contact us on 03 6224 5975 or firstname.lastname@example.org at least 2 hours before the event so we can look into a possible solution for you.
 For events that are free, but ticketed due to limited capacities we also kindly ask you to advise us if you are no longer able to attend, so we can give your spot to someone that otherwise might miss out.
 Anyone displaying Covid-19 symptoms will be asked to leave any event and we do reserve the right to refuse entry on this basis.

 It’s everyone’s job to protect your wellbeing and COVID-19 measures will ensure that we are all safe.

 Am I not better off waiting to buy tickets until closer to the date?

-At the moment we are working with strict capacities to ensure the social distancing regulations can be adhered to.
+We are working with strict capacities in some venues to ensure physical distancing regulations can be adhered to.
 Therefore, you might miss out on specific events if you wait too long to order your tickets.